h4cc/awesome-elixir/README.md

 ## Documentation
 *Libraries and tools for creating documentation.*

+* [blue_bird](https://github.com/KittyHeaven/blue_bird) - BlueBird is a library written in the Elixir programming language for the Phoenix framework.
+It lets you generate API documentation in the API Blueprint format from annotations in controllers and automated tests.
 * [bureaucrat](https://github.com/api-hogs/bureaucrat) - Generate Phoenix API documentation from tests.
 * [ex_doc](https://github.com/elixir-lang/ex_doc) - ExDoc is a tool to generate documentation for your Elixir projects.
 * [ex_doc_dash](https://github.com/JonGretar/ExDocDash) - Formatter for ExDoc to generate docset documentation for use in Dash.app.